 You can modify your results by limiting your search results e.g. Peer Review Journals.

 If you are looking for information on a very specific topic, or a topic that is subject specific, it is recommended that you search databases that specialize in that subject area for more thorough results.

-Finding the best articles requires that you select an appropriate database or index.
-Either Browse Databases by Subject or choose Research by Subject .If you are unsure as to what index you should use for your particular topic, contact your subject librarian or use ASK US.
+To select an appropriate database(s), go to Browse Databases by Subject of Research by Subject .If you are unsure as to what index you should use for your particular topic, contact your subject librarian or use ASK US.

 Citations give you the title, author, journal title, volume and pages.
 Here is a sample of a journal citation

 Periodicals are publications issued periodically or at regular intervals: daily, weekly, monthly, semiannually, etc.

 Examples of periodicals include: scholarly or peer-reviewed journals, popular magazines, trade journals, and newspapers.

 See our page on evaluating journals to learn how to identify the difference between them.